Before the Feeling, There Is a Sensation

 The moment before the feeling

-Your chest tightens a beat before you decide the conversation ahead is going to be hard.
+Your chest tightens before you decide the conversation ahead is going to be hard.
 Your stomach drops before you can say why.
-Something moves in the body first, and the name you give it — anxiety, dread, excitement — arrives a moment later.
+Something moves in the body first, and the meaning you give it — anxiety, dread, excitement — arrives a moment later.

-Most of us experience this in reverse.
+Most of us believe the opposite is true.
 We assume the emotion comes first and the body simply obeys it: I am afraid, therefore my heart races.
 But it is closer to the truth to say the body speaks first, and the mind listens.
 The sensation is not the echo of the feeling.
 It is the beginning of it.

 For twenty years, in my practice in Santa Monica, I have watched relief come to people not from understanding their feelings more cleverly, but from meeting them earlier — down at the level of sensation, where nervous system regulation actually begins.
 This is why body-centered work reaches what talking sometimes cannot.
 It works upstream of the words.

-First, something shifts in the body — heart rate, breath, a bracing in the belly or the jaw.
-Then the brain senses its own internal state.
+First, something shifts in the body — your heart begins to beat faster.
+Then your brain senses its own internal state.
 There is a plain word for this: interoception, the body's sense of itself from the inside, the way you can feel your own hunger, your own heartbeat, your own unease.
-Before that internal state becomes any named emotion, it is simply raw charge — pleasant or unpleasant, high energy or low.
-Only then does the brain reach for a name, drawing on memory and context to decide what this particular sensation means right now.
+Before that internal state becomes any named emotion, it is simply a raw charge — pleasant or unpleasant, high energy or low.
+Only then does the brain reach for a meaning: "What does this particular sensation mean right now?"
+It answers instantly, without asking you, by reaching for everything you have already lived.

 This is not a soft or mystical idea.
 The neurologist Antonio Damasio spent decades showing that these bodily signals are not the enemy of clear thinking — they are a condition for it.
 People who lost access to them, through a specific kind of brain injury, kept their logic fully intact and yet could no longer make good, ordinary decisions.
 The body, it turns out, is not the part of us that gets in the way of good judgment.
 It is part of how good judgment happens at all.